This is a guide on how to tell if someone has blocked you on Snapchat.

 - Their current account kept bringing up painful memories.

-- They wanted to seem aloof and mysterious.
+- They’re currently trying to come across as aloof and mysterious.

 Who knows?
 Your guess is as good as mine.